leptos-rs/book/src/ssr/24_hydration_bugs.md

 In other words, if this is being compiled to WASM, it has three items; otherwise it’s empty.

 When I load the page in the browser, I see nothing.
-If I open the console I see a bunch of warnings:
+If I open the console I see a panic:

 ```
-element with id 0-3 not found, ignoring it for hydration
-element with id 0-4 not found, ignoring it for hydration
-element with id 0-5 not found, ignoring it for hydration
-component with id _0-6c not found, ignoring it for hydration
-component with id _0-6o not found, ignoring it for hydration
+ssr_modes.js:423 panicked at /.../tachys/src/html/element/mod.rs:352:14:
+called `Option::unwrap()` on a `None` value
 ```

-The WASM version of your app, running in the browser, expects to find three items; but the HTML has none.
+The WASM version of your app, running in the browser, is expecting to find an element (in fact, it’s expecting three elements!)
+But the HTML sent from the server has none.

 #### Solution